Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a beautiful colour illustration appeared on the cover each week with a wartime theme.
 Here is an image of a Canadian airman dated June 14, 1941.
-To see my collection of covers, click here: Star Weekly At War.
+See my collection of covers here: Star Weekly At War.